Vilsbiburg: Geography

 Vilsbiburg lies in the center of Lower Bavaria and is part of the Alpine foothills.
 The river Vils runs through the town center.
 Vilsbiburg is about 55 miles northeast of Munich.

 History

 10th to 18th Century

 The first mention of a village named Pipurch is found around 1000 AD.
 In records dating back to 1308, Vilsbiburg is mentioned as a market and also as a town, having a court and municipal powers.
-In 1648 more than half of the city's population died due to an plague epidemic.
+In 1648 more than half of the city's population died due to a plague epidemic.
 In 1760 the administrative office of the Pfleger of Geisenhausen, which was ancillary to the Rentamt of Landshut, was transferred to Vilsbiburg.
 Henceforth, Vilsbiburg held a market court with its own magistral powers.

 19th and 20th Century

 In 1803 Vilsbiburg received a section of the Landgericht Teisbach.
 As a consequence of administrative reform of Bavaria in the Gemeindeedikt von 1818 Vilsbiburg was officially recognized as a municipality.

 Vilsbiburg officially acquired the status of a town in 1929.
 On July 1, 1972 the administrative district of Vilsbiburg was merged into Landshut.
 The former municipalities of Frauensattling, Gaindorf, Haarbach, Seyboldsdorf and Wolferding became part of the town of Vilsbiburg in 1978.